hashicorp/terraform/website/intro/getting-started/variables.html.md

 ## Maps

-We've replaced our sensitive strings with variables, but we still are hard-coding AMIs.
+We've replaced our region with a variable, but we are still hard-coding the AMI.
 Unfortunately, AMIs are specific to the region that is in use.
 One option is to just ask the user to input the proper AMI for the region, but Terraform can do better than that with _maps_.